-Mexico extradites son of Sinaloa cartel leader ‘El Chapo’ to U.S.
+US: Mexico extradites Ovidio Guzmán López, son of Sinaloa cartel leader ‘El Chapo,’ to United States

 Three years earlier, the government had tried to capture him, but aborted the operation after his cartel allies set off a wave of violence in Culiacan.

 January’s arrest set off similar violence that killed 30 people in Culiacan, including 10 military personnel.
 The army used Black Hawk helicopter gunships against the cartel’s truck-mounted .50-caliber machine guns.
 Cartel gunmen hit two military aircraft forcing them to land and sent gunmen to the city’s airport where military and civilian aircraft were hit by gunfire.

 The capture came just days before U.S. President Joe Biden visited Mexico for bilateral talks followed by the North American Leaders’ Summit.